Pro-me3us/raven_bootloader_builder/README.md

 sudo ./build_uboot.sh platform.tar output_directory_name
 ```

-Platform.tar is the compressed bootloader & kernel source from F<a href="https://fireos-tv-src.s3.amazonaws.com/YbHeBIPhSWxBTpng8Y0nLiquDC/FireTVCubeGen2-7.2.0.4-20191004.tar.bz2">FireTVCubeGen2-7.2.0.4-20191004.tar.bz2</a>.
+Platform.tar is the compressed bootloader & kernel source from <a href="https://fireos-tv-src.s3.amazonaws.com/YbHeBIPhSWxBTpng8Y0nLiquDC/FireTVCubeGen2-7.2.0.4-20191004.tar.bz2">FireTVCubeGen2-7.2.0.4-20191004.tar.bz2</a>.
 Merge the modified files provided here into your platform.tar to remove fastboot & U-Boot command restrictions from your build.

 output_directory_name is the completed bootloader image destination.